HullSeals/cmdr-management/README.md

 This project is governed under the [GNU General Public License v3.0](LICENSE) license.

 # Project Status
-This project is in a BETA state, with structural changes upcoming.
-Mind the dust - this is being updated frequently.
+This project is generally considered stable, with few updates to the code in the near future.